|Bid||63.69 x 0|

 |1y Target Est||93.69|

-Moody's Investors Service ("Moody's") has completed a periodic review of the ratings of BMW Bank of North America and other ratings that are associated with the same analytical unit.
+Announcement of Periodic Review: Moody's announces completion of a periodic review of ratings of Sonic Automotive, Inc. New York, May 31, 2019 -- Moody's Investors Service ("Moody's") has completed a periodic review of the ratings of Sonic Automotive, Inc. and other ratings that are associated with the same analytical unit.
 The review was conducted through a portfolio review in which Moody's reassessed the appropriateness of the ratings in the context of the relevant principal methodology(ies), recent developments, and a comparison of the financial and operating profile to similarly rated peers.

 Does the May share price for Bayerische Motoren Werke Aktiengesellschaft (FRA:BMW) reflect what it's really worth...

 Germany will extend for another year a bonus scheme to encourage people to buy electric cars, Die Welt newspaper reported on Thursday, another sign of Berlin's eagerness to support a sector in which it lags U.S. and Asian rivals.
 The newspaper said the cash-for-clunkers bonus, first introduced as a stimulus measure after the post-2008 economic slowdown6, would be extended until 2020, with buyers getting up to 4,000 euros ($4,455) cashback on some kinds of electric cars.
 The bonus scheme currently being extended, specifically targeting electric vehicles, was introduced for three years in 2016.